Clever-ISA/Clever-ISA/specs/Main.md

 - PROT, if flags.XM=1
 - Any other Exception documented by the machine

-Instructions 0xfe0-0xfff are reserved for machine dependent behaviour and will not be assigned further meaning in future ISA versions.
+Instructions 0xfe0-0xfff are reserved for machine dependent behavior and will not be assigned further meaning in future ISA versions.
 Refer to machine specific documentation.

 ### Halt